-After the abolition of turnpike tolls the bridge passed into the control of the Tweed Bridges Trust, and then to the joint care of the Scottish Borders Council and the Northumberland County Council.
-The bridge has been strengthened several times, in part because modern vehicles are much heavier that Brown could have anticipated.
-The chains have been reinforced several times and the bridge deck renewed twice, yet roughly 2 centuries after it linked England and Scotland the bridge still stands.
+After the abolition of turnpike tolls, the bridge passed into the control of the Tweed Bridges Trust, and then to the joint care of the Scottish Borders Council and the Northumberland County Council.
+The bridge has been strengthened several times, in part because modern vehicles are much heavier than Brown could have anticipated.
+The chains have been reinforced several times and the bridge deck renewed twice, yet roughly two centuries after it linked England and Scotland the bridge still stands.

 Visiting the bridge is straightforward.
 You can drive across it in either direction, though remember that only one vehicle at a time is allowed.
 There is a stopping place on the Scottish side where you can park and explore the bridge on foot.
 The Union Bridge is only a short distance from the stately home of Paxton House.

 Most photos are available for licensing, please contact Britain Express image library.

 About Union Chain Bridge